-- 6.1 The Proprietor has overall responsibility for all matters which are the subject of this policy. - 6.2 To ensure the efficient discharge of its responsibilities under this policy, the Proprietor has allocated the following tasks:
+- 6.1 The Proprietor has overall responsibility for all matters which are the subject of this policy. - To ensure the efficient discharge of its responsibilities under this policy, the Proprietor has allocated the following tasks:

-Task Allocated to When / frequency of review Keeping the policy up to date and compliant with the law and best practice Headteacher/SENCO As required, and at least annually Monitoring the implementation of the policy, relevant risk assessments and any action taken in response and evaluating effectiveness Headteacher/SENCO As required, and at least annually Maintaining up to date records of all information created in relation to the policy and its Headteacher/SENCO As required, and at least annually
+Task Allocated to When / frequency of review Keeping the policy up to date and compliant with the law and best practice Head/SENCO As required, and at least annually Monitoring the implementation of the policy, relevant risk assessments and any action taken in response and evaluating effectiveness Head/SENCO As required, and at least annually Maintaining up to date records of all information created in relation to the policy and its implementation as required by the GDPR Head/SENCO As required, and at least annually Seeking input from interested groups (such as pupils, staff, parents) to consider improvements to the School's processes under the policy Head/SENCO As required, and at least annually Formal review Proprietor As required, and at least every 2 years

-Task Allocated to When / frequency of review implementation as required by the GDPR Seeking input from interested groups (such as pupils, staff, parents) to consider improvements to the School's processes under the policy Headteacher/SENCO As required, and at least annually Formal annual review Proprietor As required, and at least every 2 years
+6.3 The School's SENCO has responsibility for:

-- 6.3 The School's SENCO has responsibility for: - 6.3.1 ensuring liaison with parents and other professionals in respect of a child's special educational needs - 6.3.2 advising and supporting other staff in the School - 6.3.3 ensuring that appropriate IEPs are in place and effectively implemented - 6.3.4 ensuring that relevant background information about individual children with special education needs is collected, recorded and updated - 6.3.5 undertaking any other appropriate duties in accordance with the Code of Practice.
+- 6.3.1 ensuring liaison with parents and other professionals in respect of a child's special educational needs - 6.3.2 advising and supporting other staff in the School - 6.3.3 ensuring that appropriate IEPs are in place and effectively implemented - 6.3.4 ensuring that relevant background information about individual children with special education needs is collected, recorded and updated - 6.3.5 undertaking any other appropriate duties in accordance with the Code of Practice.